-|Name||Google Redirects to Yahoo Virus|
+|Name||Google to Yahoo redirect virus|

 |Short Description||Aims to heavily modify the web browser of your computer after which collect data and display ads for profit of it’s creator.|